|The official portrait from Lady Sarah's wedding.|

 After a high-profile failed romance with a World War II hero (see that story in my two-part series An Affair to Remember),The Queen's younger sister Princess Margaret led a somewhat "fast" life among the artists, actors, dancers and other creative people of London in the 1950s.
 When she met photographer Antony Armstrong-Jones, he was exactly her new cup of tea.
 The two married in 1960 and The Queen gave him the title Earl of Snowdon.
 They would later divorce amidst rumors of her infidelity.

 Although she uses her maiden name professionally, she married actor and artist Daniel Chatto in 1994.
-They have two sons, 18-year-old Samuel and 15-year-old Arthur.
+They have two sons, Samuel and Arthur.
 Sarah and her brother are both very close to their aunt, The Queen, and often join her for family holidays at Balmoral and Sandringham.

 PS Lady Sarah was the chief bridesmaid at the wedding of her cousin Prince Charles and Lady Diana Spencer.